Skip to Content

 Dallas is known for big hair, big bling, great culture, and awesome food.

-With loads of fun things to do in Dallas, you could easily spend every weekend here and never get bored!
+With loads of fun things to do in Dallas, you could easily spend every weekend in this north-central Texas town and never get bored!

-History lovers can include a trip to the JFK Memorial, the Sixth Floor Museum, and the Dallas Holocaust Museum as part of their weekend getaway.
+History lovers can include trips to the JFK Memorial, the Sixth Floor Museum, and the Dallas Holocaust Museum in their weekend getaways.

-Museum-lovers will want to visit the Dallas Museum of Art, the Museum of Illusion, the Perot Nature and Science museum, and the Meadows Museum.
+Museum lovers will want to visit the city’s museums and art galleries, such as the Dallas Museum of Art, the Museum of Illusion, the Perot Nature and Science Museum, and the Meadows Museum.

-This city is also home to some great nightlife, easy hiking trails, world-class golf courses, and a great art scene.
+This city has great nightlife, easy hiking trails, world-class golf courses, and a great art scene.

 Houston skyline in the background of a park

-I mean, Houston is home to an incredible art and cultural scene, world-class museums, fun nightlife, golf courses, and an impeccable food scene.
+Houston has an incredible art and cultural scene, world-class museums, fun nightlife, golf courses, and an impeccable food scene.

-Not only that, but Houston is also home to the NASA Johnson Space Center and is very near the gulf coast town of Galveston.
+Houston is also home to the NASA Johnson Space Center and is very near the Gulf Coast town of Galveston.
 There are even lakes in Houston!

-That alone should add Houston to your list of getaways in Texas, but if you’re still not convinced, check out all of the free things to do in Houston!
+That alone should add Houston to your list, but if you’re still not convinced, check out all the free things to do in Houston!

 San Antonio river walk is one of the best weekend getaways in Texas

-The most recognized “tourist town” in Texas is easily San Antonio.
-San Antonio is one of our go-to weekend getaways in Texas.
+San Antonio is easily the most recognized “tourist town” in Texas and is one of our go-to weekend getaways in central Texas.

-A Texas weekend in San Antonio is like stepping back in time when you take time to explore San Antonio’s Mission Trail, including the only UNESCO site in Texas, the Alamo.
+A weekend in San Antonio is like stepping back in time when you explore San Antonio’s Mission Trail, including the Alamo, the only UNESCO site in Texas, all of which are also some of the top free things to do in San Antonio!

-Take time to explore the San Antonio River Walk to enjoy some great cuisine and fabulous people watching!
+Explore the San Antonio River Walk to enjoy great cuisine and fabulous people-watching!

-During your time in San Antonio, don’t miss out on some of the lesser-known attractions also, like the Japanese Tea Garden, the Witte Museum, and the King Williams Historic District.
+During your time in San Antonio, don’t miss out on some lesser-known attractions, like the Japanese Tea Garden, the Witte Museum, and the King Williams Historic District.

 Fort Worth Sundance Square fountains

-There are so many great things to do in Fort Worth that it is well worth spending some time in!
+There are so many great things to do in Fort Worth that it is worth spending time in!

-If you want to visit for the cowboy culture, then you have to go to the Fort Worth Stockyards.
+If you want to experience cowboy culture, visit the Fort Worth Stockyards National Historic District.

 Visitors today can still live the cowboy lifestyle thanks to the daily cattle drive right through the heart of the Stockyards.

-You should also check out the many bars, restaurants, and shops while you are in the area to find the perfect Texas souvenirs to take home!
+You should also check out the many bars, art galleries, restaurants, and shops in the area to find the perfect Texas souvenirs to take home!

 Of course, that isn’t all there is to do in Fort Worth!